Aurora Small-Launcher Spaceplane

 The first-generation vehicles are designed for fast, low-cost and low risk development to allow for quick commercialization.
 This is achieved by using off-the-shelf aviation and space hardware wherever possible, and by extensive flight-testing campaigns.

-- At least 200 missions per vehicle
+- Hundreds of missions per vehicle

 - Take-off and landing on conventional runways, no launch-pad required